 Fertilization rate (FR)

 Spermatozoa's capacity to fertilize eggs is a crucial metric for evaluating the quality of fish sperm.
 This indication is taken into account in fish sperm preservation and artificial fertilization methods.
 The artificial fertilization solution is determined by comparing the ionic concentrations of the seminal fluids from the testicles and the ovaries.
 In order to induce and sustain sperm motility that can fertilize eggs, this solution must be appropriate.
 The average fish sperm fertilization ability increased in proportion to the increase in pearl catfish sperm motility sustained after 180 seconds (3 minutes) (Fig. 3).
-Treatment D remain showed a higher degree of fertilization of mutiara catfish eggs than other treatments, which was a consequence of increased sperm motility after preservation with solution D and conversely tended to decrease in treatment E. This increase in fertilization degree was closely related to high sperm motility, when the concentration of NaCl, CaCl2 and KCl reached 7 g/L, 0.125 g/L and 1 g/L KCl respectively, indicating that the fertilization solution of treatment D was isotonic to sperm motility and increased the ability to fertilize eggs optimally.
+Treatment D showed a higher degree of fertilization of mutiara catfish eggs than other treatments, which was a consequence of increased sperm motility after preservation with solution D and conversely tended to decrease in treatment E. This increase in fertilization degree was closely related to high sperm motility, when the concentration of NaCl, CaCl2 and KCl reached 7 g/L, 0.125 g/L and 1 g/L KCl respectively, indicating that the fertilization solution of treatment D was isotonic to sperm motility and increased the ability to fertilize eggs optimally.
 An artificial fertilization solution that allows sperm to activate eggs and sperm motility of freshwater fish under isotonic conditions must contain a relatively low concentration of K+ ions [16, 18, 19].
 Reduction of K+ ion concentration is necessary to extend the duration of freshwater fish sperm motility and maintain the degree of egg fertilization for up to several minutes [20].

 Fig. 3.
 Degree of fertilization with sperm preserved in fertilization solution treatment